ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 SHOULD be managed independently.
 This separation prevents unintended interactions or vulnerabilities between algorithms, ensuring the integrity and security guarantees of each algorithm are preserved.
-Additionally, the same key SHOULD NOT be used for both Key Encryption and Integrated Encryption, as it may introduce security risks.
+Additionally, the same key MUST NOT be used for both Key Encryption and Integrated Encryption, as it may introduce security risks.
 It creates algorithm confusion, increases the potential for key leakage, cross-suite attacks, and improper handling of the key.

 ## JWT Best Current Practices

 The guidance in {{RFC8725}} about encryption is also pertinent to this specification.

+RFC Editor Note: If draft-ietf-oauth-8725bis has been published as an RFC by the time this document is processed, please update the reference from {{RFC8725}} to the published RFC for draft-ietf-oauth-8725bis.

 #  IANA Considerations {#IANA}